Saghen/frizbee/README.md

 // Performs a prefilter since a set number of typos are allowed,
 // set via `max_typos: Some(1) | Some(2)`
 frizbee_1_typos         time:   [279.38 µs 281.56 µs 284.10 µs]
+// Slower than getting all the scores because we must perform
-frizbee_2_typos         time:   [478.87 µs 479.54 µs 480.29 µs]
+// a backward pass to get the number of typos frizbee_2_typos         time:   [478.87 µs 479.54 µs 480.29 µs]
 ```